-How to Sew a Double Sided Blanket Play Mat
+How to Sew a Double Sided Play Mat

-- Sew a straight stitch or serge 1/2″ from printed design in seam allowance
+- Sew a straight stitch or serge 1/2″ outside printed design

 - skip this step with fabrics that don’t fray like fleece

-- Line up your front and back with printed sides facing each other
+- Line up mat designs with printed sides facing each other.

-- It’s easy to get straight seams, just follow a smidgen inside the edge of the printed design showing through underside of fabric
+- For straight seams, follow along the edge inside of the printed design showing through underside of fabric.

 - Pull your fabric through the opening

-- If you plan to make a secret pouch under treasure chest, you can hem up the pouch edges
+- To make a secret pouch under treasure chest, hem the pouch edges.

-- If you don’t want a secret pouch you can stitch up the opening
+- If you don’t want a secret pouch, stitch up the opening.

-- Pin flattened edges in place 1″ from edge
+- Pin flattened edges in place 3/4″ inside edge.